JDD8137/CommonApp/README.md

-## CommonApp v1.0 Release Notes
+# CommonApp v1.0 Release Notes

 ### Introduction
-This document communicates the major features of this first release of the Common App and known bugs / workarounds.
+This document communicates the major features of this first release of the Common App along with known bugs and workarounds.

 ### Feature Updates
 1. *Implemented*: User account management using email address and password and third party authentication via Facebook and Google.